eezzy2k3/tourism-app/readme.md

 # Tourist app

-> The tourist api is an app built with express node js and uses mongodb to store data..
+> The tourist api is an api built with express node js and uses mongodb to store data..

 ## Features